-When Sara "adopted" Lottie and talked how both their mothers were in heaven and how their mothers became angels to watch over them.
+When Sara "adopted" Lottie, she talked about how both their mothers were in heaven and were now angels watching over them.

 The first time Sara talked with Becky.
-Becky was utterly stunned by the kindness Sara showed her, because Becky was a low-ranking servant, and was always treated horribly at the school.
+Becky was utterly stunned by the kindness Sara showed her, because Becky was a scullery maid, was regarded as less than human, and was always treated horribly at the school.

 Becky would later return the favour.
 After Sara's father passed away and there was no money left for Sara at all, she was made into a servant and sent up to the attic to where she would sleep.
 Becky, whose room was right next to Sara's, came to comfort her.

-When Sara, despite being desperately hungry herself, gave five buns to a begger child with the money she found on the ground.
+When Sara, despite being desperately hungry herself, gave five buns to a beggar child with the money she found on the ground.
 She was only able to do it by reminding herself:

 "She's hungrier than I am...She's starving...I'm not starving..."

-After being punished by Miss Minchin with having no meal tomorrow (Sarah quietly reminded her that she didn't have anything to eat today either), both Sara and Becky went to bed with heavy hearts and tears on their cheeks.
+After being punished by Miss Minchin by having no meal tomorrow (Sarah quietly reminded her that she didn't have anything to eat today either), both Sara and Becky went to bed with heavy hearts and tears on their cheeks.
 Just before she fell asleep, Sara tried to keep her spirits up by imagining that the room had supper and a warm bed for her.
-But to her surprise, when she woke up, Sara found that the dirty, cold room she slept in, had been transformed into a mavellous, beautiful bedroom, with warm blankets and a nice meal set for both her and Becky at the table.
-She quickly went to get Becky and both of them were in awe and joy for the rest of the night.
+But to her surprise, when she woke up, Sara found that the dirty, cold room she slept in had been transformed into a marvelous, beautiful bedroom, with warm blankets and a nice meal set for both her and Becky at the table.
+She quickly went to show Becky the transformation, leaving both of them in awe and joy for the rest of the night.

-Made even better that the one who did this for them was a sickly rich man, who lived next door to the school and greatly despised himself for having so much money.
+Made even better that the one who did this for them was a sickly rich man, who lived next door to the school and greatly despised himself for having so much money, feeling he'd come by it dishonorably.
 He later saw that Sara had been treated badly and wanted to cheer her up.
 So he sent his servants to decorate her room and lavish her with gifts, now finding joy with his money to do good.

 And the kicker?
-He was Sara's father's old friend, who had been searching for Sara for years and didn't realize that the little girl he was helping was Sara.
-He didn't know he was helping Sara and he just wanted to help two little servant girls just because.
+He was Sara's father's old friend, who had been searching for Sara for years and didn't realize that the little girl he was helping was Sara herself.
+Despite not knowing this fact, he helped two little servant girls just because he could.

-At the end, where Sara and Mr. Carmichael met and both realized who the other was.
+At the end, when Sara and Mr. Carrisford meet and both realized who the other was.

-Becky, having been left behind at the school, was crying that she could no longer see Sara anymore, though she was happy for her friend.
-But when she reached her room, one of Mr. Carmichael's servants was waiting for her and told her that Sara never forgot her and starting tomorrow, she would be Sara's personal attendant.
+Becky, having been left behind at the school, was crying because she could no longer see Sara anymore, even though she was happy for her friend.
+When she gets back to her room, one of Mr. Carmichael's servants is waiting there to tell her that Sara never forgot about her and starting tomorrow, she would be Sara's personal attendant.

 The 1995 movie's climax when Sara's amnesiac father meets his daughter as she is desperately hiding from Miss Minchin.
-As Sara desperately tries to make him remember her, she is taken away by the police who believe Minchin's lies of her being an orphan, Ram Dass asserts some influence to restore her father's memory.
+As Sara desperately tries to make him remember her, she is taken away by the police, who believe Minchin's lies of Sara being an orphan and a thief.
+Ram Dass' influence helps restore her father's memory.
 At the last second, her father charges outside and roars "SARA!" to save the day.